TresAmigosSD/SMV/docs/user/smv_stages.md

 ```

 When `modelAccts` is re-run it will use the published output of `rawAccounts` rather than rerun `rawAccounts`.

+Since we already setup the version control to ignore `conf/smv-user-conf.props`,
-This provides isolation for the model authors from changes in the ETL code.
+this provides isolation for the model authors from changes in the ETL code.
 Once ETL stage is stabilized, it can either be republished with a new version or the config version can be removed to get the latest and greatest ETL output as before.

 ## Publish entire app